CuUwrRobotics/board_interface/README.md

 # How it Works

-This package takes data in to write and constantly publishes data that has been read.
-The package has two 'layers' of object types which data travels through:
+This package was designed for orthogonality and easy reconfiguration.
+It has two 'layers' of object types which data travels through:

-The lowest level is the hardware level, called Devices.
-Any individual device connected to the Rasperry Pi is assigned a Device instance, which can communicate with it as needed.
+- The lowest layer is hardware level, called Devices.
+Any individual chip or 'device' connected to the Rasperry Pi is assigned a Device instance, which can communicate with it it initialize, update data, change configurations, etc.

-The next higher level is an Interface, which is assigned to pins on a Device instance, and can control those pins.
-All controls happen through the interface, including any configurations and data read/writes.
+- The other level is the Interface, which is assigned to pins on a Device instance, and can control those pins.
+All external access occurs through the Interfaces.

 The interface handles all data covnersions and calibrartion, while the device handles all data pushing/pulling and storage.

-For a simple example, I will represent devices and interfaces, along iwth their pins, using YAML syntax.
+For an example, I will represent devices and interfaces, along iwth their pins, using YAML syntax.

 Two 16 pin GPIO chips with one interface each:
 ```yaml